 The winter has been here with us, this could be a rough time for our skin to wrestle with the desperate temperature drop and low humidity, especially for dry, flaking ones.
-Don’t forget to hold tight your moisturizers, give them a generous space in your bag, ladies!
-Very last posts, I walked us through a bunch of skin care goodies of IOPE Cosmetics, they belongs to the Premium Summer Gift Set I bought nearly 6 months ago.
+Don’t forget to hold tight to your moisturizers, give them a generous space in your bag, ladies!
+Very last posts, I walked us through a bunch of skincare goodies of IOPE Cosmetics, they belong to the Premium Summer Gift Set I bought nearly 6 months ago.

 1. About the Product

-There are lots of other contained silicone-based ingredients, for example, Cetyl PEG/PPG-20/15 Dimethicone, Phenyl Methicone, Phenyl Trimethicone and Peg/ppg-20/15 Dimethicone.
+There are lots of other contained silicone-based ingredients, for example, Cetyl PEG/PPG-20/15 Dimethicone, Phenyl Methicone, Phenyl Trimethicone and Peg/Ppg-20/15 Dimethicone.
 Silicones are used to mainly retain emollient in skin and fortify its smoothness and softness.
 Otherwise, the way they make your skin feel good can be a perfect disguise over their side effects that you need to be aware of.

-Plus, includes Lauric and Myristic Acids, which are fatty acid, mostly found in coconut oil for high moisturizing activity.
+Plus, includes Lauric and Myristic Acids, which are fatty acids, mostly found in coconut oil for high moisturizing activity.
 Shea butter and Lauric and Myristic Acids are wonderful ingredients to cure chronic conditions, like psoriasis.
 Formulated with Betanin, Methionine and Aspartic Acid as essential amino acids in order to strengthen skin’s barrier function, accelerate its healing process and stimulate the regeneration of collagen and elastin.

-When skin suffers from its natural moisture loss, it can becomes too alkaline.
-The Acid mantle is out of its balance point, substaintly high.
+When skin suffers from its natural moisture loss, it can become too alkaline.
+The Acid mantle is out of its balance point, substantially high.
 So, the cream consists of Citric and Lactic Acids, AHAs, to regulate skin’s pH to be less alkaline, rather, more acidic.
 This repairs the oil production of sebaceous glances.
 Simultaneously, creates mild exfoliation to prevent dull, dead skin cells from clumping onto the stratum corneum and encourage skin’s renewal.
 That kicks off skin replenishment.

 2. My Thoughts

 After going through most of the product description, I’d say the IOPE Bio Hydro Cream is bound to serve dry, flaky struggling skin.
-It’s really an ideal choice in arid climates.
+It’s really an ideal choice for arid climates.
 I’ve been using the cream since the winter arrived.
-To begin with, the product has very pale, gel consistency that reminds me a lot about Laneige Water Bank Gel Cream.
+To begin with, the product has a very pale, gel consistency that reminds me a lot of Laneige Water Bank Gel Cream.
 Anyway, both IOPE and Laneige are reputable cosmetic brands of Amore Pacific.
 So, it’s inevitable to see some similarities between the skincare products of these two.
 Back to the main point, however, the Bio Hydro Cream is more likely to have higher thickening and lubricating effects with denser texture.

 As mentioned before, the product should follow toner and serum, it utterly binds skin in moisture.
 Without a doubt, I’d highly recommend the cream to those who have dry, flaking skins.
 This is also go-to for mature ones, it tends to fill in wrinkles and crow’s feet with potent moisturizing properties.
 If you have mild psoriasis and rosacea, this really deserves your time to let your skin drink up and manage scales.
 However, for very sensitive, delicate skins easily get reddened and flare-ups, I might not really suggest it.
-The product contains many chemical, artificial fragrances, which are more likely to trigger irritation and swelling.
+The product contains many chemicals, artificial fragrances, which are more likely to trigger irritation and swelling.
 I don’t like the smell at all, it’s indeed very strong, floral scent.

 4. Rating 7/10